-A student must first be admitted to the Graduate School completing the required application forms and submitting along with two official copies of the student's undergraduate and/or graduate transcripts to the Graduate School.
-An official GRE score is required for all overseas students.
+A student must first be admitted to the School of Graduate Studies completing the required application forms and submitting along with two official copies of the student's undergraduate and/or graduate transcripts to the School of Graduate Studies.
+A GRE score is considered for the students from a non-ABET accredited institution such as an international student.
 Satisfying the requirements described does not guarantee admission.
-Students are admitted solely by the department in three categories:
+Students are admitted in three categories:

-An applicant may be unconditional admitted to the MSEE program if he/she possesses an undergraduate degree in Electrical Engineering from an ABET accredited institution with an overall GPA of 3.0 or better on a 4.0 scale.
+An applicant may be unconditionally admitted to the MSEE program if he/she possesses an undergraduate degree in Electrical Engineering from an ABET accredited institution with an overall GPA of 3.0 or better on a 4.0 scale.
 In addition, each applicant must have a 3.0 average in all of his or her engineering courses.
-International students are not given unconditional status unless they submit the GRE scores to the Graduate School.
+International students are strongly recommended to submit the GRE scores to the School of Graduate Studies for the unconditional admission.